 Your iPhone’s text message alerts can display previews of messages that you receive.
 One of the options is for these previews to display on the lock screen, allowing you to see both the name of the contact sending a message, as well as a brief snippet of the message that they have sent.
 In the case of short messages this can allow you to read the whole message without even touching the screen.

-Unfortunately this also means that anyone within view of your iPhone screen (or maybe even your iPad if you’ve set up text message forwarding) can see this, too.
-If you find that people are sending you sensitive or private information, you might prefer that the contents of their messages not display at all in these alert previews.
+Unfortunately, this also means that anyone within view of your iPhone screen (or maybe even your iPad if you’ve set up text message forwarding) can see this, too.
+If you find that people are sending you sensitive or private information, you might prefer that the contents of their messages are not displayed at all in these alert previews.
 Our guide below will show you where to find and change the setting that controls this.